Skip to main content

 The Interplay with HIPAA and GINA Regulations

 The ADA does not operate in a vacuum.
-Its requirements for are intertwined with those of the Health Insurance Portability and Accountability Act (HIPAA) and the Genetic Information Nondiscrimination Act (GINA).
+Its requirements for wellness programs are intertwined with those of the Health Insurance Portability and Accountability Act (HIPAA) and the Genetic Information Nondiscrimination Act (GINA).
 While HIPAA may permit certain financial incentives in wellness programs, the ADA imposes its own distinct requirements.

 Specifically, any program that includes disability-related inquiries or medical examinations must be voluntary, and reasonable accommodations must be provided to enable employees with disabilities to earn any offered rewards.
 An employer cannot design a program that is compliant with HIPAA’s incentive structures but violates the ADA’s accommodation mandate.
 The ADA’s requirements are a supervening layer of protection, ensuring that the pursuit of health promotion does not inadvertently lead to disability-based discrimination.